โ€‹ โ€‹

 postpartum woman performing lying bent knee pulls for healing diastasis recti

-1. Start lying flat on the floor, lower back pressed into the mat with feet together and legs extended long.
+1. Start lying flat on the floor, lower back pressed into the mat with your feet together and your legs extended long.
 Inhale, letting your belly expand.

-2. Exhale, pulling your core together and pressing your low back firmly.
+2. Exhale, pulling your core together and pressing your low back firmly into the mat.
 Option to raise the heels off the mat to intensify this movement.

-3. Then pull your right knee in to meet your chest, bending the right leg as you do so, feet are flexed and left leg remains straight out.
+3. Pull your right knee in to meet your chest, bending the right leg as you do so.
+Feet are flexed, and the left leg remains straight out.

 4. Hold the right knee to the chest for a moment, then kick the right leg back out so both legs are kicked straight out again.